TimDPearce/GetSecularAndDiffusionTimes/README.md

 Program to calculate the secular and diffusion timescales of a test particle, due to perturbations from a single planet.
 The equations and explanations are provided in Sec.
 5.4 of Pearce & Wyatt (2014), and are based on e.g. Murray & Dermott (1999) and Termaine (1993).

-To use the program, simply change the values in the 'User Inputs'.
+To use the program, simply change the values in the 'User Inputs' section at the start of the code.
 You should not have to change anything outside of that section.

 Note: the secular timescale breaks down if the planet and test particle have the exact same location!